 “Positive emotions are good for children because they stretch the imagination.
 When children do something they enjoy or find interesting, they are more likely to persevere in the face of challenges, and spontaneously search for more creative solutions and opportunities.
 Positive emotions can also help undo negative ones; reminding Laura about the wonderful time she had at the beach yesterday is likely to offset her stress from a challenging day at school, for example.
 Generally, children are likely to do more of the activities they find stimulating and that bring enjoyment, and the effects last longer than those that generate short-lived pleasure.” – Go Strengths

-Combing these with three elements I hope to support parents to use gentler parenting techniques, strong positive exercises that bring more fulfilment to their and their children’s lives but importantly recognising that along side this powerful support we give our children it is OK to challenge them to help them grow.
+Combing these with three elements I hope to support parents to use gentler parenting techniques, strong positive exercises that bring more fulfillment to their and their children’s lives but importantly recognising that alongside this powerful support we give our children it is OK to challenge them to help them grow.

 Please take a look at the A Positive Parent blog HERE You will also find positive gift and toy suggestions, inspirational affirmations and quotes, book reviews and more using the tabs along the top!
 Read a small section of this weeks book review below: “The story is simple and accessible to children, we all carry around invisible buckets with us “Your bucket has one purpose only.
 Its purpose is to hold your good thoughts and feelings about yourself.”
 If my daughter is rude to me than I can simply say ” you just emptied my bucket” she instantly knows what this means and she also understands that it empties her bucket too.”
 Read the full review here • All product links go to Amazon and I earn a very small commission direct from Amazon on any sales.
 This money is used to raise my daughter.